CTL (Chronic Training Load)

 CTL is the 42-day exponentially-weighted average of your daily TSS.
 It represents your fitness — the accumulated effect of consistent training.
 Rising CTL means you're getting fitter; falling CTL means you're detraining.
 It moves slowly by design.

-(EWMA with a 42-day time constant)The 42-day time constant is Coggan's adaptation of the fitness side of Banister's original fitness-fatigue framework (Banister's 1975 paper used 45 days).
+(EWMA with a 42-day time constant)The 42-day time constant is Coggan's adaptation of the fitness side of Banister's original fitness-fatigue framework (whose fitted fitness time constant was longer — on the order of 50 days).
 At τ = 42, roughly 95% of CTL's response to a training stimulus comes from the last ~120 days — so your CTL today is a real reflection of your last 3–4 months of training, not just last week.

 CTL in isolation isn't a performance predictor — plenty of high-CTL athletes race flat.
 What matters is CTL combined with ATL (fatigue) and TSB (balance), plus the rate of CTL change.
-A ramp rate above ~7 CTL/week sustained for multiple weeks is strongly associated with overreaching.
+A sustained CTL ramp above ~8/week over multiple weeks is a common overreaching warning sign, though the safe ceiling is highly individual — most riders tolerate roughly 5–8/week depending on age, training history, and current fitness.

 How AdaptCycling uses CTL